 - Land size and size of the property itself

-- External features like garage or off-road parking, swimming pool, and gardens
+- External features like a garage or off-road parking, swimming pool, and gardens

-Since it’s unlikely that you’ll find examples of homes that are identical to yours, you’ll have to rate your property against these benchmarks.
-So, let’s imagine that your home is a Victorian terrace similar to another that sold across the road, except that one has a much bigger backyard and rear lane access.
-This might mean that your property might be potentially less valuable.
-Then again, that place might be in need of a full renovation, so its price might only give you a ballpark figure.
+For example, let’s imagine that your home is a Victorian terrace similar to another that sold across the road, except that one has a much bigger backyard and rear lane access.
+This might mean that your property might has a lower market value.
+On the other hand, if that place is in need of updating and yours has been recently renovated, your property could have the potentially to sell for a higher price.
+In any case, a valuation at this stage should be treated as a ballpark figure.

 - Comparing dissimilar properties, or properties sold too long ago